PennyLaneAI/pennylane/doc/introduction/measurements.rst

 with ``qml.expval``, ``qml.var``, ``qml.sample``, and ``qml.counts``.

-Moreover, statistics for multiple mid-circuit measurements can be collected by passing lists of mid-circuit measurement values as the ``op`` argument of the measurement process:
+Moreover, statistics for multiple mid-circuit measurements can be collected by passing lists of mid-circuit measurement values to the measurement process:

 .. code-block:: python3